 8. FedEx shipping service name

 Here, you would be able to see the name of the FedEx shipping service used.
-In the sample label shown above, the service used is the FedEx Priority Overnight.
+In the sample label shown above, the service used is FedEx Priority Overnight.

 9. FedEx Collect On Delivery

 This indicates that the order amount has to be paid by the customer to the FedEx delivery agent.
-FedEx Ground designates the amount of money that FedEx driver collects from the recipient when a package is delivered.
-However, FedEx Ground Collect On Delivery is not available with the FedEx Home Delivery.
+FedEx Ground designates the amount of money that a FedEx driver collects from the recipient when a package is delivered.
+However, FedEx Ground Collect On Delivery is not available with FedEx Home Delivery.